Finding yourself in a dangerous situation where the brakes aren't working is not something you want to happen.

 DRIVE WITH CONFIDENCE, KNOWING THAT YOUR BRAKES ARE READY TO DO THEIR JOB

 If the brakes or ABS warning lights appear on the dashboard, check the vehicle manual to see what these signals mean.
-If you aren't sure, go to your First Stop workshop.
+If you aren't sure our technicians will be happy to advise.

 And in general, once a year, or every 10,000 kilometres, since brake disks, drums, callipers and pads are subject to continual wear and tear.
-The fluid level should also be checked, and also check for leaks in the circuit.
+The fluid level should also be checked, as well as checking for leaks in the circuit.

 - This is a basic factor for vehicle safety